 The P.O.W. who became my spiritual friend

-After an extremely drama experience of saving the life of a P.O.W.
-(Prisoner of War), at the expense of risking my life, i brought him back to our base camp.
+After saving the life of a Prisoner of War (P.O.W) at the expense of mine, I brought him back to our base camp.
 However, the Vietcong was eventually killed by my platoon leader.
-I was totally heartbroken and devastated!
-How can someone take away the life of someone else’s life, a precious gift given by God?
+I was completely heartbroken and devastated!
+How can someone take away the life of someone else’s life so easily, a precious gift given by God?

 His irresistible love for alcohol, tobacco and women finally took him to another world.
 Also, I looked for the then-platoon leader, Son.
-I found out that he was promoted up to the rank of a lieutenant colonel.
-One winter day, he and his family-his wife, a son and a daughter died in sleep from briquette gas poisoning.
+I found out that he was promoted to the rank of lieutenant colonel.
+One winter day, he and his family – his wife, a son and a daughter – died in sleep from briquette gas poisoning.
 He was only in his 40’s, the prime of his life.
-Not loving brothers and ruthless killing even enemies during a war brought calamity upon him and his family.
+Not loving brothers and ruthless killing of enemies brought calamity upon him and his family.
 I wrote this testimony of how God worked in this episode because neither the dead nor those unseen can testify His works.